Eswatini: British indirect rule over Swaziland (1906–1968)

-Independence (1968–present)
+Independence (since 1968)

-Following the elections of 1973, the constitution of Swaziland was suspended by King Sobhuza II who thereafter ruled the country by decree until his death in 1982.
+Following the elections of 1972, the constitution of Swaziland was suspended by King Sobhuza II who thereafter ruled the country by decree until his death in 1982.
 At that point, Sobhuza II had been king of Swaziland for almost 83 years, making him the longest-reigning monarch in history.
 A regency followed his death, with Queen Regent Dzeliwe Shongwe as head of state until 1984 when she was removed by the Liqoqo and replaced by Queen Mother Ntfombi Tfwala.
-Mswati III, the son of Ntfombi, was crowned king in 1986 as king and ngwenyama of Swaziland.
+Mswati III, the son of Ntfombi, was crowned in 1986 as king and ngwenyama of Swaziland.

-An attempt to transfer neighbouring parts of South Africa, more precisely parts of the Zulu homeland of KwaZulu and parts of the Swazi homeland of KaNgwane, to Swaziland in 1982 was never realized.
+An attempt to transfer neighbouring parts of South Africa, more precisely parts of the Zulu homeland of KwaZulu and parts of the Swazi homeland of KaNgwane, to Swaziland in 1982 was never realised.
 This would have given land-locked Swaziland access to the sea.
 The deal was negotiated by the governments of South Africa and Swaziland, but was met by popular opposition in the territory meant to be transferred.
 The territory had been claimed by Sobhuza II as part of the Swazi monarchs' traditional realm, and the South African government hoped to use the area as a buffer zone against guerrilla infiltration from Mozambique.
 (The South African government responded to the failure of the transfer by temporarily suspending the autonomy of KaNgwane.)

 The 1990s saw a rise in student and labour protests calling on the king to introduce reforms.
 Thus, progress towards constitutional reforms began, culminating with the introduction of the current Swazi constitution in 2005.
 This happened despite objections by political activists.
 The current constitution does not clearly deal with the status of political parties.
 The first election under the constitution took place in 2008.
 Members of Parliament (MPs) were elected from 55 constituencies (also known as tinkhundla).
 These MPs served five-year terms which ended in 2013.
 In 2011, Swaziland suffered an economic crisis which was caused by reduced Southern African Customs Union (SACU) receipts.
 This caused the government to request a loan from neighbouring South Africa.
 However, they did not agree with the conditions of the loan, which included political reforms.